-HIT is a four-day residential learning opportunity held at Hiram College and run by Hiram College's Theatre Arts Department.
-HIT is designed to be an acting-intensive program for students to focus primarily on a specific style of acting and musical performance.
+Hiram Institute of Theatre (HIT) is designed to be an acting-intensive program for students to focus primarily on a specific style of acting and musical performance.
 Dedicated high school students will focus their energy on learning the skills and values that make Vaudeville one of the most explosive forms of live theatre.
 Focus areas will include movement, dance, vocal quality, improvisational technique, and character study.
 HIT will conclude with a Saturday night exhibition that will be open to family and friends.

 The objective of HIT is to instill the qualities of performance that dedicated actors gain through intensive training.
 By using the skills of the past, we can produce better performers for the future.

 From the 1880s to the 1920s, Vaudeville was the most popular form of entertainment in America.
 At a time when America was becoming more culturally diverse, this form of variety show promised something for everyone.
 Magicians, jugglers, actors, dancers, comedians, musicians, acrobats, ventriloquists, and more promised "A Dazzling Display of Heterogeneous Splendor."
 Performers such as W.C.
 Fields, Buster Keaton, Kate Smith, the Three Stooges, Charlie Chaplin, Abbott and Costello, and Judy Garland began their careers in Vaudeville.
 In this workshop we will explore the history of Vaudeville and the beginnings of musical theatre, as we create our own entertainment with comedy routines, songs, dances, and other acts.
 From the truly talented, to the unusual and quirky, we can use it all.
 Bring your instruments, tap shoes, and individual talents!